Party of Ukraine's new president leads parliamentary vote race

-KIEV (Reuters) - The party of Ukraine’s new President Volodymyr Zelenskiy has kept a strong lead ahead of a parliamentary election due on July 21, an opinion poll showed on Monday.
+KIEV (Reuters) - The party of Ukraine’s new President Volodymyr Zelenskiy has strengthened its lead ahead of a parliamentary election due on July 21, an opinion poll showed on Wednesday.

-The survey by KIIS research body showed the former television comedian’s equally new party, Servant of the People, on 34.4 percent, below previous readings by the Reiting pollster but still well ahead of the crowded field of 16 parties.
+The latest survey by Reiting research body showed the former television comedian’s equally new party, Servant of the People, on 41.1 percent, up slightly from early June.

 After taking office last month, Zelenskiy dismissed the parliament still dominated by loyalists of his defeated predecessor.
 Servant of the People has no lawmakers in the outgoing legislature and is campaigning on a pro-European and anti-corruption ticket.

-The KIIS poll put Opposition Platform in second place on 8.4 percent, and European Solidarity - the party of Zelenskiy’s predecessor Petro Poroshenko - third on 5.8 percent.
+The Reiting poll put Opposition Platform in second place on 9.0 percent, and European Solidarity - the party of Zelenskiy’s predecessor Petro Poroshenko - third on 6.8 percent.

-KIIS said it interviewed 2,021 voters in all regions, except annexed Crimea, from May 26 to June 7.
+Reiting said it interviewed 2,000 voters in all regions, except annexed Crimea, from June 6 to June 9.

 Half of the 450 seats in Ukraine’s parliament are elected on party lists and the other half in single-member constituencies.